-The Commission considers that removing the settlement surplus cap does not impact trading participant's incentives to adhere to their daily gas market schedules.
-While surplus funds will effectively be returned to the trading participants that caused MOS, any incentive to deviate is likely to be counteracted by strengthening the causer pays principle in the deviation pricing framework, such as removing impediments to negative long deviations.
+The Commission considered that removing the settlement surplus cap would not impact trading participants' incentives to adhere to their daily gas market schedules.
+While surplus funds would effectively be returned to the trading participants that caused MOS, any incentive to deviate was likely to be counteracted by strengthening the causer pays principle in the deviation pricing framework, such as removing impediments to negative long deviations payments.